Partying in Pain

 It was a long week though for someone who doesn’t get out at all these days.
 What our bodies are saying can be hard to hear if we don’t take the time to listen.

-It’s been years since I have been in pain so it’s funny that only recently have I started noticing the signs I unknowingly show when my pain starts to increase.
+It’s been years of living with in pain so it’s funny that only recently have I started noticing the signs I unknowingly show when my pain starts to increase.
 I noticed that I become quieter, irritation shows on my face, I hear it in my voice, I’m anxious, annoyed easily, as well as edgy.
 And this feeling overcomes me where I just want to leave wherever I am at that moment & go home.

 It’s important to recognize your signs so you can get the help you need before it gets to a point where it will take more meds & time to get to a manageable place.